 - Where are the Baltic markets now and what developments are expected in the future?

-In a session on the energy transition and decentralisation, RAP’s Zsuzsanna Pató will provide recommendations for addressing the challenges of integrating variable renewable energy sources into the power system.
+In a session on the energy transition and decentralisation, RAP’s Zsuzsanna Pató provided recommendations for addressing the challenges of integrating variable renewable energy sources into the power system.
+The agenda is available here.